Skip to main content

 1 mentions Positive Neutral Negative

-Users express skepticism about the monetization of the game, comparing it to other titles in the "vampire survivor" genre and suggesting it may be a cash grab.
+Users feel the monetization of the game is similar to other "vampire survivor" titles and express concerns that it may be a cash grab.

 Buy Crimson Dawn